 - Bonding time with foster care or adoption placement

-- Serious medical condition of the employee his/herself
+- A serious medical condition of the employee his/herself

-- Serious medical conditions affecting an employee’s child, spouse, or parent
+- A serious medical condition affecting an employee’s child, spouse, or parent

 The FMLA time can be taken all at once or it can be split up into intermittent chunks of time that are spread out over the calendar year.
-It is important to note that the employee is given job protection for unpaid time off.
-The employer is not obligated in any way to provide pay or back pay for that missed time at work.
+While the FMLA gives job protection for unpaid time off, it does not require employees in any way to provide pay or back pay for that missed time at work.

-Two ways that an employer can get in trouble for violating employees’ FMLA -based rights are through “interference” or “retaliation.”
-To be clear, it is unlawful for any employer to take actions that deny, interfere with, or violate protections that are explicitly granted to employees through the FMLA.
-In the event that this happens, when a company tries to deny or minimize an employee’s rights or punish them for exercising them, then it’s definitely time to get an attorney involved to protect those rights.
+Two ways that an employer can get in trouble for violating employees’ FMLA rights are through “interference” or “retaliation.”
+It is unlawful for any employer to take actions that deny, interfere with, or violate protections that are explicitly granted to employees through the FMLA.
+If this happens, when a company tries to deny or minimize an employee’s rights or punish them for exercising them, then it’s definitely time to get an attorney involved to protect those rights.

-There are a variety of ways these actions can take place, but it comes down to any work or action that takes away FMLA rights from employees, punishes them for exercising those rights, or taking actions to interfere, prevent, or delay their lawful unpaid time off.
-If any of this is taken place, the employee needs to get an attorney.
+There are a variety of ways these actions can take place, but it comes down to any action that takes away FMLA rights from employees, punishes them for exercising those rights, or interferes, prevents, or delays their lawful unpaid time off.
+If any of this happens, the employee needs to get an attorney.